srinivasadotnet/SharePointCustomActivity/README.md

 SharePoint Custom Activities is a reusable UI Path component which can be used by any RPA developer to reduce the effort of SharePoint Automation.

 ## Requirements
-Visual Studio 2017 required to complile this binary.
+Visual Studio 2017 required to compile this binary.

 ## Activities